visit-dav/visit/src/doc/building_visit/Common_Build_Scenarios.rst

 Lassen, a Linux Power9 BlueOS cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``build_visit`` was run to generate the third party libraries.
+``build_visit`` was run to generate the third-party libraries.
 In this
 case the system MPI was used, so information about the system MPI had to
 be provided with environment variables and the ``--parallel`` flag had
 to be specified.
-In this case, a few of the optional third party libraries
+In this case, a few of the optional third-party libraries
-do not build on the system so all the desired optional third party libraries
+do not build on the system so all the desired optional third-party libraries
 had to be explicitly listed.
 Also, the system OpenGL implementation was
 outdated and ``--mesagl`` had to be included to provide an OpenGL
 implementation suitable for VisIt_.
 Lastly, the Uintah library was built